kubernetes-sigs/kubebuilder/roadmap/roadmap_2024.md

     - [Issue #1885 - use a NetworkPolicy instead of kube-rbac-proxy](https://github.com/kubernetes-sigs/kubebuilder/issues/1885)
     - [Issue #3230 - Migrate away from google.com gcp project kubebuilder](https://github.com/kubernetes-sigs/kubebuilder/issues/3230)

-**Proposed Solutions:**

-- **Making kube-rbac-proxy Optional:** Offering users the option to include kube-rbac-proxy caters to diverse project requirements and simplifies the transition towards its potential externalization or removal, reducing future maintenance efforts.

-- **Leveraging NetworkPolicies:** This alternative focuses on minimizing external dependencies by utilizing Kubernetes-native solutions like NetworkPolicies, in line with our maintenance reduction goals.

-- **Default Enablement of cert-manager:** While not directly addressing the maintenance concerns related to kube-rbac-proxy, defaulting to cert-manager responds to community feedback and navigates the upcoming deprecations.
-  This strategy also acknowledges cert-manager's existing role as a prerequisite for webhooks.

 ---
 ### Providing Helpers for Project Distribution